cofenberg/pixellight/PLSDK/VisualStudio/Readme.txt

-This directory contains two files for MS Visual Studio that can make it easier to debug PixelLight applications using Visual Studio.
+This directory contains two files for Microsoft Visual Studio that can make it easier to debug PixelLight applications using Microsoft Visual Studio.
 Those files contain settings for the MSVC debugger that allow it e.g. to directly display PixelLight data types in the debugger or to avoid stepping into certain functions that are considered internal to the API.